Types of Council meetings

 - a written request, signed by the Lord Mayor or nine or more Councillors is lodged.
 The request must state the reason for the meeting and propose a meeting date and time.

 Budget meetings are in June each year and include:

-- the Lord Mayor's budget speech (the Chairperson of Finance and Economic Development Committee can also make this speech)
+- the Lord Mayor's budget speech (the Chair of Finance, Administration and Small Business Committee can also make this speech)

 - information sessions about each of Council's programs (the public can attend these sessions as observers)

 - a budget debate

 - a vote on the motion to adopt Council budget.

 Standing Committee meetings